 Realistically, this is not true.
 Even treatments of the same type vary greatly from one facility to the next, and a therapy that works for one addict may not work for another.
 As with most health-related issues, treatment should be centered around an individual’s core needs and beliefs, like a Christian facility for those who feel most comfortable recovering in a faith-based program or medically-supervised detox for those attempting to withdraw from substances like alcohol.

 7. Having a Normal Life is Impossible After Addiction

 Addiction tends to warp and change all aspects of life, from romantic relationships to career prospects.
 These changes can seem somewhat permanent for those with long-term substance abuse habits, driving those involved to accept the negative circumstances surrounding addiction as unchangeable.

 However, there’s no need to assume these challenges will perpetuate forever.
-Those who overcome addiction are fully capable of returning to a normal lifestyle that includes gainful employment, normal interpersonal relationships, and healthy romantic partnerships.
+Those who overcome addiction are fully capable of returning to a normal lifestyle.
+No matter what the addiction was, patients in recovery have as much of a chance of gainful employment, normal interpersonal relationships, and healthy romantic partnerships as anyone else.
 It may take time to rebuild trust, but with dedication, commitment, and prayer, it’s possible to embrace the life you had before substance abuse took the reigns.

 8. God Hates Addicts

 Crises of faith are not uncommon for Christians struggling with addiction.
 Many followers of Christ facing substance abuse find themselves feeling lost, isolated, and alone, but this doesn’t have to be a permanent reality.